microsoft/PullRequestQuantifier/README.md

   See [context specification](./docs/prquantifier-yaml.md) for details of the yaml-based customization.

-[Download latest vesion of context generator](https://github.com/microsoft/PullRequestQuantifier/releases) and run it from the command line inside a git repository.
+[Download latest version of context generator](https://github.com/microsoft/PullRequestQuantifier/releases) and run it from the command line inside a git repository.

 ![](./docs/images/client_context_generator.png)